 - Incorporate an employee development program for career pathing.
-A framework that helps employees pursue career paths and encourages their development can maximize employee potential.
-Combining this individualized program with a career path ratio can propel employees upwards or sideways, depending on which direction is beneficial for them and the employer.
+A framework that helps employees pursue career paths and encourages their development can maximize their potential.
+Combining this individualized program with a career path ratio can propel team members upwards or sideways, depending on which direction is beneficial for them and the business.

 - Encourage employee movement.
-Acknowledging employees’ promotions and lateral movements by announcing and celebrating can encourage employees to expand their area of expertise, and continue progressing on their journey upwards and outwards.
+Acknowledging your team’s promotions and lateral movements by announcing and celebrating them can encourage people to expand their area of expertise, and continue progressing on their journey upwards and outwards.

 - Identify and communicate career path expectations.
 HR leaders can promote talent development and company advancement by explaining career path goals.
 A formal policy of three lateral moves for every promotion, for instance, aligns employees with company objectives.
-Whatever the approach, communicating guidelines to employees enables them to embark on a favorable path towards personal growth and company advancement.
+Whatever the approach, communicating guidelines enables them to embark on a favorable path toward personal growth and company advancement.

-How can the implementation of career path ratios improve company culture?
+How improving career path ratios can help company culture

 The career path ratio metric provides managers and leaders with indisputable data about each employee’s job movement.
-The more involved and informed HR leaders are in employee movement, the more guidance they can offer employees as they forge their career paths.
+The more involved and informed HR leaders are in employee movement, the more guidance they can offer their team members as they forge their career paths.
 Supporting employees in their journey can increase job satisfaction and engagement, and build a company culture of motivated and enthusiastic individuals.